The Board of Directors

-Dr Michael Gamlen, founder and chief executive
+Dr Michael Gamlen, Founder and Chief Scientific Officer

 Michael is a graduate with first class honours in pharmacy (specialising in pharmaceutical engineering) of Sunderland University and has a PhD from Nottingham University.
 At Nottingham he trained with Professor JM Newton, one of the UK’s leading tableting researchers and the first person to use tensile fracture stress measurements to evaluate tablets.

 Michael spent a year at Beechams Pharmaceuticals working on a completely novel technique to instrument a rotary tablet press.
 He then joined Wellcome Foundation, where for 14 years he was responsible for development of all tablet formulations including hundreds of clinical trial formulations as well as licensed products (of which many are still on the market).
-Since then he has formed a consulting business and is the founder and chief executive of Gamlen Tableting Limited.

 Anthony joined the advisory team in January 2014 and provides a strategic finance director advisory service to Gamlen Tableting Limited.
 He is a natural sciences graduate of Durham University and a qualified chartered accountant since 1994.